In the world of sport, Cardiff has a great deal to shout about.

 International Sports Village:

-Currently the 50-metre (164 ft) Olympic standard Cardiff International Swimming Pool, Cardiff Ice Rink and Cardiff International White Water centre, for canoing and kayaking.
+50-metre (164 ft) Cardiff International Swimming Pool, Ice Arena Wales and Cardiff International White Water centre, for canoing and kayaking.